 You can get EasyCrypt via our public git repository (browse):

 git clone https://github.com/EasyCrypt/easycrypt.git

 Installation instructions can be found in the README file, and some tutorial material is available, as well as a reference manual (under development).
 Note that the current release of EasyCrypt is still being developed.
 We do not guarantee backwards compatibility.

-- The IACR School on Computer-aided Cryptography will take place at University of Maryland, College Park, USA on June 1- 4 2015 and provide an hands-on introduction to EasyCrypt.
+- The IACR School on Computer-aided Cryptography took place at University of Maryland, College Park, USA on June 1- 4 2015 and provide an hands-on introduction to EasyCrypt.

 - The Joint EasyCrypt/F*/CryptoVerif School, 24-28 November 2014 in Paris.
 (You can download the EasyCrypt material)

 - First EasyCrypt summer school and workshop: July 2013, UPenn.